 We maintain the registration and licensing of drivers in Great Britain.
 We also maintain the registration and licensing of vehicles, together with the collection and enforcement of VED, in the UK.

 This information helps us get the right drivers and vehicles taxed and on the road, as simply, safely and efficiently as possible.

-We are responsible for:
+We’re responsible for:

-- issuing registration certificates to vehicle keepers
+- issuing vehicle registration certificates to vehicle keepers

 - registering and issuing tachograph cards

 - selling DVLA personalised registrations